 After you gather all the preliminary information, the fun part begins.
 It’s time to plan the bridal shower!

-Create a guest list for this event.
-The bridal shower is an intimate event.
-Invite people who are close family and friends to the bride and groom.
+This is an intimate event.
+Invite people who are close family and friends to the couple.
 Make sure everyone on this list is also invited to the wedding.
-The only time this rule doesn’t apply is when the bridal shower is thrown by coworkers, as not every bride and groom can afford inviting all of their coworkers.
+The only time this rule doesn’t apply is when the wedding shower is thrown by coworkers, as not every couple invites all of their coworkers.
 Coworkers can throw the bride a shower separate from the one you’re planning.

-Make reservations.
 Whether you and the bride both agree on having this at a restaurant, bowling alley, country club or a park, make sure to make the appropriate reservations before sending out the invitations.
-A memorable place for the couple will make a great bridal shower spot.
+A memorable place for the couple will make a great location.

 Gather the troops!
 Sit down with the checklist and go over every single item to make sure it is taken care of and checked off.
 For items that must be done on the day of the shower, make sure it is assigned to someone.
 Ask everyone to arrive early to help with last minute setup and organization.

 Once again, you have done it!
 You made it through the planning and stress.
-Now, it’s time to enjoy the bridal shower with the bride and guests!
+You’ve planned the ultimate bridal shower and now it’s time to enjoy this special time with the bride and guests!

 For more help with maid of honor responsibilities, check out our maid of honor checklist.